 other contractors of the Customer or persons engaged or appointed by the Customer for the design, delivery, assembly, installation, commissioning and acceptance of any part of the Production Line;

-to the extent required by the Customer.
+to the extent reasonably required by the Customer.

 The Contractor is further aware of the terms and due dates of the Subsidy Program and represents to enter this Contract with such knowledge.
 The Contractor undertakes to comply with the conditions of the Subsidy Program and to carry out the Work in accordance with the conditions of the Subsidy Program.